msimerson/.release/README.md

 - when defined in package.json[scripts]
   - run "format" (think: autopilot mode)
     - example: "format": "npm run prettier:fix && npm run lint:fix && git add . && git commit -m format",
-  - when format not defined, run `npm run format:check` && `npm run lint` (check only)
+  - when format is not defined, run `npm run format:check` && `npm run lint` (check only)
-- push the changes to origin/$branch
+- push the changes to origin/release-$VER
 - if `gh` is installed:
   - create a draft Pull Request
   - create a draft Release

 The body of the PR and the Release will be the commit messages in your repo since the most recent tag.
+A best practice is to format these in the style recommended by [keepachangelog.com](https://keepachangelog.com/).

 ---